nonday/FreeSR/README.md

 ## Notes
 Now Only Supported in Windows.
 It is compiled by VS2013/Release/32bit.

-When use VS2013, maybe you need to change the line wrap format of three header files in [include](/include/) to Windows from UNIX,
+When use VS2013, maybe you need to change the line wrap format of header files in [include](/include/) to Windows from UNIX,

 ## TODO
 + Android